Mastodon Mastodon Mastodon Mastodon

 5. Confirm your account through the link sent to your email

-Important note: Your identity on Mastodon includes the server name (e.g., @[email protected]), which allows users from any instance to find you.
+Important: Your Mastodon identity includes the server name (e.g., @[email protected]), which allows users on any instance to find you.

 Step 3: Profile Setup

-• Bio: Write a concise description about yourself, your interests, and activities (up to 500 characters).
-Adding relevant hashtags in your bio helps users with similar interests find you.
+• Bio: Up to 500 characters.
+Adding relevant hashtags helps users with similar interests find you.

 Step 4: Interacting with the Community